flosell/lambdacd-value-stream/README.md

 # lambdacd-value-stream

-A library that adds upstrean and downstrem triggers to LambdaCD
+A library that adds upstream and downstream triggers to LambdaCD

 ## When to use this